nateemma/phixer/phixer/Coordinators/README.md

 - CoordinatedController: base class for all Coordinated ViewControllers

+- AppCoordinator: the main Coordinator that performs initialisation and starts the main/root ViewController

 - SImpleCoordinator: a Coordinator that can be used for Activities that only involve 1 ViewController, with no sub-states or sub-controllers (it happens a lot)

 - *XXX*Coordinator: the Coordinator associated with Activity *XXX*.
 These essentially just configure the data structures, launch the main activity (and maybe sub-controller), and override any handling of Controller requests that require special attention (i.e. the generic processing isn't right)